European champion in different years. European Football Championships: defend the title

 2008 - Spain

-As you can see, most often the champions were the Germans.
-Spaniards and France won the Cup twice.
+As you can see, the Germans most often became champions.
+The Spanish and France won the cup twice.

 European Championship 2012

-April 18, 2007 UEFA decided to hold Euro 2012 in two countries: Ukraine and Poland.
+On April 18, 2007, UEFA decided to hold Euro 2012 in two countries: Ukraine and Poland.
 Croatia/Hungary and Italy were also contenders.

 The 2012 European Football Championship will be the 14th championship.
-The tournament will start on June 8, 2012 and end on July 1, 2012.
-This will be the third tournament in the history of European national football championships, hosted by two countries.
-The first was the 2000 European Championship held in Belgium and the Netherlands, the second was the 2008 European Championship held in Austria and Switzerland.
+The tournament will begin on June 8, 2012 and end on July 1, 2012.
+This will be the third tournament in the history of European national football championships, the hosts of which are two countries.
+The first was the 2000 European Championship, held in Belgium and the Netherlands, the second was the 2008 European Championship, held in Austria and Switzerland.

 EURO 2012 — last championship Europe, in the final round of which 16 teams will take part.
-Starting in 2016, this number will be increased to 24.
+Starting in 2016, this number will increase to 24.

 You can read more about the history of the championship and its winners on the pages of Wikipedia (source).